max-mapper/couchpubtato/README.md

 # work in progress

-uses node to archive rss feeds and stores the articles in couchdb
+uses node to archive rss/atom feeds and stores the articles in couchdb

 to try out: